DJATOM/x265-aMod/doc/reST/cli.rst

 .. option:: --sbrc --no-sbrc

-	To enable and disable segment based rate control.
+	To enable and disable segment based rate control.Segment duration depends on the keyframe interval specified.If unspecified,default keyframe interval will be used.
 	Default: disabled.

 .. option:: --hevc-aq